polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 A block author MUST respect the `ExtrinsicInclusionMode` that is returned by `initialize_block`.
 The runtime MAY reject blocks that violate this requirement.

 It is RECOMMENDED that block authors keep transactions in their transaction pool (if applicable) for as long as `initialize_block` returns `OnlyInherents`.
+The assumption is that these transactions become valid once the runtime finishes the MBM.
-Backwards compatibility with the current runtime API SHOULD be implemented by the block author to not mandate a lockstep update of the authoring software.
+Backwards compatibility with the current runtime API SHOULD be implemented by block authors to not mandate a lockstep update of the authoring software.
 This could be achieved by checking the runtime API version and assuming that `initialize_block` does not have a return value when the version is lower than 7.

 ### `BlockBuilder::last_inherent`